 A huge perk for us is the rooms fit 6 and it is budget friendly.
 There are two beds and a pull out couch.
 My son even got creative and put two chairs together to make his own bed!!

 After settling into the room we got ready to go to our dinner.
-On this day of our vacation we had an opportunity to try the new CityWalk restaurant Toothsome Chocolate Emporium and Savory Feast Kitchen.
+We had made reservations to dine at Toothsome Chocolate Emporium and Savory Feast Kitchen.
+They have amazing milkshakes and so many dining options.

-To pack it all in we left Toothsome and headed over to Universal Studios for the Mardi Gras parade.
+After dinner we headed over to Universal Studios for the Mardi Gras parade.
 This is a seasonal event that has beads and parade floats.
 We have lots of beads and the kids thought it was so fun!

 We also rode a few rides after the parade when crowds were low.
-To visit both parks in one day you need to have a park-to-park ticket.
+If you want to do this plan be sure to purchase a park to park ticket to visit both parks in one day.

 This was our last day at Universal Studios and we wanted to hit all our favorites.
 We started early, went back to Cabana Bay Resort in the afternoon for some pool time and then went back to the park.
 We had a chance to ride our favorites a few more times and enjoyed a few attractions we missed on our first visit.